-One of the principles of conservation design is to be density neutral when comparing the number of potential units under conservation design to the number of potential units under conventional development.
-However, it is recognized that floodplains, wetlands, and waterbodies are natural features that affect the development capacity of a site.
+Any public right-of-way within the project boundary existing at the time the development plan is submitted; and waterbodies are natural features that affect the development capacity of a site.
 At the same time, it is possible that in a standard subdivision, especially a larger lot subdivision, much of the area within floodplains, wetlands and smaller ponds could be included in the rear yards of individual lots, thereby not reducing or only moderately reducing the overall development capacity of the site.
-Therefore, the Model recommends that there be a reduction in density for projects that are substantially impacted by floodways, wetlands, and/or waterbodies.
+Therefore, the Model recommends that there be a reduction in density for projects that are substantially impacted by floodways. wetlands, and/or waterbodies.
 When the area of these key environmental open space components exceeds the number of open space acres that are required to be set aside, the acreage that is in excess of the open space requirement is to be deducted from the total project area, and the density is to be based on the net area.
 (See Appendix B for an example of how this deduction is calculated.)
 Additional natural resource characteristics (i.e. steep slopes, prime farmland, drainage courses outside designated floodways, etc.) could also be deducted depending on the priorities of the community.